swentel/indieweb/README.md

 - GET action=timeline: retrieve the list of items in a channel
 - POST action=timeline: mark entries as read, or remove an entry from a channel

+Want to follow twitter in your reader, checkout granary.io!

 **Aperture**

 If you use Aperture as your Microsub server, you can send a micropub post to one channel when a webmention is received by this site.
 The canonical example is to label that channel name as "Notifications" so you can view incoming webmentions on readers like Monocle or Indigenous.
 Following webmentions are send: likes, reposts, bookmarks, mentions and replies.

+## Post contexts

+When you create a post with a link which is a reply, like, repost or bookmark of an external post, you can fetch content from that URL so you can render more context.
+To enable this feature for node types, go to the node type settings screen and select a link field.
+Then on the manage display pages, you can add the post context field to the display.
+For microsub items, you can configure this per source.

+The content for post contexts is fetched either by cron or drush.
+It's stored in the queue so it can be handled later.
+This can be configured at /admin/config/services/indieweb/post-context.
+Note: post contexts only work right now if the site for which you want to get the context supports microformats.

 ## Fediverse via Bridgy Fed